Depau/mqtt-cmd/README.md

 Basic templates for actions may be provided (i.e. in order to avoid typing all over the config the same api key).

-Templates may define any of the above described actions, but they can accept any additional Jinja2 template variables.
+Templates may be defined on top of any action (including `template`), but they can accept any additional Jinja2 template variables.

 To define templates, add in the config root: